 Permanent night workers develop dementia more frequently

-Diet and lifestyle 19. jul 2019 3 min Associate Professor Kirsten Nabe-Nielsen Written by Morten Busch
+Health and Wellness 19. jul 2019 3 min Associate Professor Kirsten Nabe-Nielsen Written by Morten Busch

 Permanent night workers frequently have disturbed and insufficient sleep.
 Nevertheless, it is still unknown how night work affects the brain in the long term.
 Now research shows that permanent night workers more frequently develop dementia.
 Whether this results from disturbed sleep, changes in health behaviour or other factors is too early to say.
 The researchers believe that both employees and the employer can act to mitigate the potential health effects of night work.